Information on treatment options for obstructive sleep apnoea.

 What is continuous positive airway pressure (CPAP)?

-If you have sleep apnoea, you might benefit from a machine that delivers mild air pressure through a mask to keep your airway open while your sleep.
-CPAP is one of the most common and reliable methods for treating sleep apnoea.
+If you have obstructive sleep apnoea, you might benefit from a machine that delivers mild air pressure through a mask to keep your airway open while you sleep.
+CPAP is one of the most common and reliable methods for treating obstructive sleep apnoea.
 A CPAP machine comprises a mask (covering your nose and mouth, your nose only, or even prongs that fit into your nose), a tube that connects the mask to the CPAP machine, and a machine that blows air into the tube.

 Although some people may find CPAP cumbersome or uncomfortable, most people learn to adjust the mask to obtain a comfortable and secure fit.